Orange-OpenSource/collaborativeDM-FM-Simulator/README.md

 # IoT Failure Management Similator (FM-Simulator)
 The FM Simulator allows the simulation of failures injection and recovery on Internet of Things devices.
-It is an extention of the simulator [iFogSim2](), and its failure injection and recovery method is inspired from [ClouSimPlus]().
+It is an extention of the simulator [iFogSim2](https://github.com/Cloudslab/iFogSim1), and its failure injection and recovery method is inspired from [ClouSimPlus](https://cloudsimplus.org/).

-iFogSim2 currently encompasses several new usecases such as:
- * Audio Translation Scenario
- * Healthcare Scenario
- * Crowd-sensing Scenario

 # How to run FM-Simulator ?
 * Eclipse IDE: